 Regardless of your body-type it is still possible to gain muscle.
 To pack that muscle on your ectomorph frame requires a high caloric intake and dedicated lifting.
-If you have excess amount of nutrients available to build muscles and stress your muscles by lifting heavy you will build muscle.
+You need plenty of nutrients to build muscles.
+Plus, you need to stress your muscles by lifting heavy.
+You also need plenty of recovery time.
+Follow these three steps and you will build muscle.

 This is pure and utter nonsense.
 Working out your pecs will cause muscle growth.
 You aren’t going to be growing any feminine boobs from the bench press.

-The internet is a great thing because it allows people access a huge amount of information.
+The internet is a great thing because it allows people access to a huge amount of information.
 However, the bane of the internet is inaccurate information.
-If you've been to any bodybuilding websites then you know I'm talking about, articles and message boards chock-full of inaccurate information.
-The point is, be careful who you're taking information from (make sure it's a reputable site).
+If you’ve been to any bodybuilding websites then you know I’m talking about.
+Articles and message boards chock-full of inaccurate information.
+The point is, be careful who you’re taking information from (make sure it’s a reputable site).

 “Wow, so if I take this I’ll be able to lift 20% more?”

 Maybe.
 Is a supplement ad making outrageous claims?
 Don’t believe the hype.
 Research studies on the ingredients.
 Are the ingredients effective?
 Is the label fully transparent?
 Is it dosed effectively?
 Those are the questions you should answer before buying a supplement.

 Myth 14: Supplements Are Miracle-Workers

 There are several things required in bodybuilding; a strong work ethic, dedication, and a will to push your body past its normal limits.
 Supplements, while an important part of your program, are not miracle workers.
 You can’t replace food with supplements.
 They can make a big difference.
 There’s quite a wide range of effective products.
 But, they are meant to “supplement” your diet and your work ethic, not replace them.